sameeksha-87/myntra-resell/README.md

 ### AI Verification & Anti-Fraud
 Multi-stage image verification pipeline ensuring that the listed item matches the original purchase:
 1. **EXIF Transposition:** Automatically rotates uploads based on phone camera metadata to prevent layout mismatch.
-2. **SegFormer Clothes Segmentation:** Isolates the garment, removes background clutter/human skin, and crops to the item boundaries.
+2. **YOLO Garment Cropping & rembg Background Stripping:** Detects the clothing item using YOLO to crop around the garment, and uses rembg to isolate it and remove background clutter or skin.
-3. **OpenCLIP Feature Comparison:** Computes cosine similarity between the catalog photo and the user's cropped smartphone photo to verify it is the correct product.
+3. **Visual Embedding Comparison (DINOv2 & OpenCLIP):** Computes cosine similarity between the catalog photo and the user's cropped smartphone photo using DINOv2 (and OpenCLIP fallback) to verify it is the correct product.
+4. **Color & Brand OCR Verification:** Compares HSV color histograms and runs EasyOCR on the image to verify the brand matches and detect potential counterfeits.

 ### Smart AI Pricing
 Dynamically estimates resale price based on the brand's tier (Standard/Premium), purchase age (annual depreciation curve), and declared item condition (Pristine, Excellent, Good).